Frequently Asked Questions

 e.
 Family Accommodations: At a family's request, the Board may place a player outside of his or her grade if it would allow siblings to play together on the same team.
 Note, the Board will not make such an accommodation unless it determines, utilizing the factors listed above, that the child playing outside of his or her grade will be competitive within that age group, and will not pose a safety issue to themselves or any other player.

-Again, the WYBSA desires to have the children play with their own grades, however, we want the children to play in a comfortable, fun environment.
+Again, the WYBSA is grade based, however, we want the children to play in a comfortable, fun environment.
 We recognize that for a variety of factors, a child may be more comfortable playing in a lower division.
 In those instances, the parents should submit a request to the WYBSA for consideration.

 Your son has the option.
 Under the Cal Ripken rules that the WYBSA follows, your son can choose to play "Majors" with the 12 year olds, or "Babe Ruth" with the 7th graders.
 You will be contacted and asked to make a choice before teams are selected for the Spring.